elatedmaniac/GCIH/lab-3.md

 ```

 NC can also be used for SMB relays by just listening on port 445 and using `sudo` since Linux only allows `root` to listen on ports lower than `1024`.

+### NC Data Transfer

+Send file from listener back to client:

+listener: `nc -l -p 1234 < filename`
+client: `nc listenerIP 1234 > filename`

+Send file from client to listener:

+listener: `nc -l -p 1234 > filename`
+client: `nc listenerIP 1234 < filename`

+### NC Port Scanning

+`nc -v -w3 -z targetIP start_port-end_port`

+Flags:

+- -z: minimal data to be sent
+- -v: tells attacker when a connection is made
+- -w3: wait no more than three secs on each port